rust-lang/book/2018-edition/src/ch02-00-guessing-game-tutorial.md

 [parse]: ../../std/primitive.str.html#method.parse

 The call to `parse` could easily cause an error.
-If, for example, the string contained `A👍%`, there would be no way to convert that to a number.
+If, for example, the string contained `A?%`, there would be no way to convert that to a number.
 Because it might fail, the `parse` method returns a `Result` type, much as the `read_line` method does (discussed earlier in “Handling Potential Failure with the Result Type”).
 We’ll treat this `Result` the same way by using the `expect` method